How to coach each neurotype

 Type 1A’s have a hard time with authority.
 They don’t like to be told what to do.
-Being a natural leader, type 1A’s like to take center stage and command a room so being corrected or critiqued will not end well.
+Being a natural leader, type 1A’s like to take centre stage and command a room so being corrected or critiqued will not end well.

-However, as a coach you must be confident and strong in your resolve.
+However, as a coach, you must be confident and strong in your resolve.
 If a type 1A’s senses blood in the water, they’ll attack.

 The best strategy for coaching a type 1A is to play to their competitive nature.
 They will do anything to win.
 A little trash talk will amp them up to perform and will earn their respect.

 You have to be smart about it because a type 1A will literally do anything to win.
 Even if that means risking injury or burning themselves out.

 One of the best motivational tools for a type 1A is to show them results quickly.
 If they don’t see an immediate result, they will think they can do the job better on their own.